 Enerflex Ltd. Announces Successful Placement of Committed Financing for Pending Acquisition of Exterran Corporation

-CALGARY, Alberta, Oct.
-06, 2022 (GLOBE NEWSWIRE) -- Enerflex Ltd. ("Enerflex" or the "Company") EFX, a leading supplier of vertically integrated products and services to the global energy industry, continues to advance towards its pending acquisition of Exterran Corporation ("Exterran") EXTN (the "Transaction") by securing its committed financing.
+/EIN News/ -- CALGARY, Alberta, Oct.
+06, 2022 (GLOBE NEWSWIRE) -- Enerflex Ltd. ("Enerflex" or the "Company") (TSX: EFX), a leading supplier of vertically integrated products and services to the global energy industry, continues to advance towards its pending acquisition of Exterran Corporation ("Exterran") (NYSE: EXTN) (the "Transaction") by securing its committed financing.
 The Transaction is on track to close early in the fourth quarter of 2022.

 Marc Rossiter, Enerflex's President and Chief Executive Officer commented, "Since announcing the Transaction in early 2022, business conditions have improved and natural gas fundamentals have strengthened, helping to offset today's higher market interest rates.
 We recorded over Cdn$300 million of Engineered Systems bookings during the third quarter of 2022, which includes approximately Cdn$80 million in carbon capture projects, a major step forward for our Energy Transition business.
 With this momentum, we have significantly de-risked our 2023 business plans.
 We are maintaining our target to reduce our bank-adjusted net debt to EBITDA ratio to below 2.5 times within 12 to 18 months of closing, expecting to deleverage much more quickly than we had forecasted when we announced the Transaction earlier this year."